Dr Ina Linge

 - 2013 “Hospitable Reading: An Approach to Life Writings of Gender and Sexual ‘Deviants’”, Crimes of Passion conference, University of Münster.

 External impact and engagement

-Most recently (2018) I have organised a public engagement knowledge exchange workshop with the Rethinking Sexology project, the Sex and History project and the Forschungsstelle Kulturgeschichte der Sexualität at the Humboldt-Universität zu Berlin, as well as NGOs, museums and sex educators.
-This event, which is part of a series of workshops taking place in Exeter and Berlin, facilitated a knowledge exchange about research-led museum and youth work in the area of gender and sexual health and diversity.
+Since 2018 have organised a series of public engagement knowledge exchange workshops with the Rethinking Sexology project, the Sex and History project and the Forschungsstelle Kulturgeschichte der Sexualität at the Humboldt-Universität zu Berlin, as well as NGOs, museums and sex educators.
+This series of events facilitates knowledge exchange about research-led museum and youth work in the area of gender and sexual health and diversity.

 I am also the founder of the AHRC-funded project 'Sex in Six Objects'.
 The project uses objects from the history of sexuality to talk to young people about gender and sexual health and diversity.
 You can find out more about the project from the project website where you can also watch our project video.
 So far, seven (!)
 'Sex in Six Objects' workshops have taken place, in collaboration with various researchers from the University of Cambridge, the University of Exeter, Anglia Ruskin and the University of Manchester.
 Our workshops took place at various locations in Cambridge, including the Museum of Archaeology and Anthropology, as well as at the Freud Museum in London.
 The project has been covered in the local and national news.

 I was also co-curator and specialist advisor for the art exhibition ‘Naomi Wilzig and Magnus Hirschfeld: Two Collections from the History of Sexuality’, which took place a the Institute of Sexology Research Center at the Humboldt Universität Berlin in May 2015.